Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation method

 \subsubsection{Cumulative feature removal}

-To test if the heatmap highlighted regions are true important features to the model's decision, we cumulatively removed the input image features from the most to the least important ones according to the heatmap quantile, and plotted the relationship of the cumulative feature removal to the model performance metric (accuracy for the glioma task, and AUC for the knee task).
-The metric \textbf{$\text{diffAUC}$} slightly modifies the feature removal experiment method in literature~\cite{DBLP:journals/corr/abs-2104-08782,NEURIPS2019_a7471fdc,DBLP:conf/nips/HookerEKK19,7552539,Lundberg2020,10.5555/3327757.3327875} by introducing a random baseline for fair comparison among different XAI methods.
-For different XAI methods, the absolute numbers of highlighted image pixels/voxels are different, thus the performance deterioration measure may be confounded by the number of highlighted image regions. \textbf{$\text{diffAUC}$} quantifies the degree of performance deterioration by calculating the AUC difference between an XAI algorithm and its baseline The random baseline curve is generated by removing the same number of random features at each feature removal quantile.
-An XAI algorithm with a larger \textbf{$\text{diffAUC}$} indicates it can better identify important features for model prediction compared with random baseline.
+To test if the heatmap highlighted regions are true important features to the model's decision, we cumulatively removed the input image features from the most to the least important ones according to the feature importance ranking quantile of an XAI algorithm $\mathcal{H}$.
+The removed features are replaced with a constant value (0 for glioma task, and modality mean for knee task).
+We then plotted a feature perturbation curve (PC) (Fig.~\ref{fig:acc_drop}) that shows the relationship of the cumulative feature removal to the model performance metric (accuracy for the glioma task, and AUC for the knee task).
+The area under PC ($\text{AUPC}(\mathcal{H})$) can be used to quantify the degree of performance deterioration during cumulative feature removal process: an XAI method $\mathcal{H}$ that indicates a more accurate feature importance ranking will lead to a faster performance deterioration, thus has a smaller AUPC.
+We proposed a new metric \textbf{$\text{$\Delta$AUPC}$} (difference of the area under the feature perturbation curve) defined as: $\text{$\Delta$AUPC}(\mathcal{H}) = \text{AUPC}(\mathcal{H}_b) - \text{AUPC}(\mathcal{H})$, where $\text{AUPC}(\mathcal{H})$ and $\text{AUPC}(\mathcal{H}_b)$ are the area under the feature perturbation curve of an XAI method $\mathcal{H}$ and its corresponding baseline $\mathcal{H}_b$. $\text{$\Delta$AUPC}$ slightly modifies the above cumulative feature removal method in literature~\citep{DBLP:journals/corr/abs-2104-08782,NEURIPS2019_a7471fdc,DBLP:conf/nips/HookerEKK19,7552539,Lundberg2020,10.5555/3327757.3327875} by introducing a random baseline $\text{AUPC}(\mathcal{H}_b)$ for fair comparison among different XAI methods.
+For an XAI method $\mathcal{H}$, its corresponding random baseline $\mathcal{H}_b$ is generated by a random permutation of $\mathcal{H}$.
+For different XAI methods $\mathcal{H}$, the absolute numbers of highlighted image pixels/voxels are different, thus the performance deterioration measure may be confounded by the number of highlighted image regions. $\text{$\Delta$AUPC}$ overcomes this to quantify the relative performance deterioration by comparing AUPC($\mathcal{H}$) with the AUPC of its corresponding random baseline $\mathcal{H}_b$.
+An XAI algorithm with a larger $\text{$\Delta$AUPC}$ indicates it can better identify important features for model prediction compared with its random baseline.